 Since you do not need to pasteurize the mixture, I suggest using a natural thickener for the sorbets that does not need to be heated for activation: the guar seed flour.

 If you can't find it, you can make a sorbet even without or even trying another thickener, but be careful if you need to heat the mixture to activate it.

 The use of thickeners is a fairly complex topic that will be explored later.

 For the recipe you need to use the ingredients in certain proportions, there are in fact ranges within which we have to be to have a good texture and a good flavor of gelato.

 For each ingredient used, we must be able to evaluate its contribution in terms of sugars, fats, other types of solids and water.

 To learn more, I recommend reading the article on creating your own balanced gelato recipe.

 After choosing the ingredients, you can then prepare the gelato or sorbet mixture.

-You need a kitchen scale, an immersion blender, a kitchen whisk and a scraper.
+You need a kitchen scale, an immersion blender, a scraper and a kitchen whisk and thermometer.

 The fruit must of course be washed, optionally peeled and cut into pieces of about 1-2 cm.